How to Find, Interview, Hire, & Onboard Employees

 Get a recruitment tool.

-Recruitment software can help you keep your ducks in a row as the resumes come pouring in.
-When I Work’s Hire lets hiring managers find, interview, and hire employees all in one place.
+Recruitment tools can help you keep your ducks in a row as the resumes come pouring in.
 Share job postings on social media and job boards and sort through all the applications in one easy-to-use application.

 Look to job posting sites.